 The Dappled Downs of Stoke Damerel

-Being the very middle of winter we do have some activity happening in our garden even now.
-Primula, daffodils, narcissus and cyclamen are currently blooming with crocus, tulips, hyacinth, grape hyacinth and snowdrops not far behind.
+Primula, daffodils, narcissus and cyclamen bloom with crocus, tulips, hyacinth, grape hyacinth and snowdrops not far behind.

-I’m always interested in participation from parishioners in the form of donations of goods, services or financial.
-This is a community garden and everything we’ve done thus far has been through donations of several members already.
+Participation from parishioners is always welcome as this is a community garden and everything we’ve done thus far has been through donations from several members already.
 For that I’m both grateful and inspired.

 Please feel free to contact me via email at kelly@ckellycollins.com for questions or suggestions.